dskrypa/cli_command_parser/_sources/inputs.rst.txt

 **NumRange initialization parameters:**

 :type: The type for values, or any callable that returns an int/float.
-Defaults to float if one or both of min or max is a float, otherwise int.
+The default depends on the provided min/max values - if either is a float, then float will be used, otherwise int will be used.
 :snap: If True and a provided value is outside the allowed range, snap to the nearest bound.
 Respects inclusivity / exclusivity of the bound.
 Not supported for floats since there is not an obviously correct behavior for handling them in this context.